ajanach/portfolio-web-page/content/about.md

 # Profile
 ---
-I am a dedicated student and DevOps Engineer driven by a fervent passion for open-source technology and a keen interest in crafting highly available systems.
-My expertise spans a spectrum of technologies, including DevOps practices, Linux administration, Cloud computing, Bash scripting, programming, virtualization, Git version control, and networking.
-My primary focus lies in the realm of building and maintaining resilient and highly available systems.
-I derive satisfaction from exploring innovative solutions and continually mastering new techniques.
-Specifically, I am deeply engrossed in technologies such as Kubernetes, GitHub Actions, Argo CD, Ansible, and Terraform.
-These tools play a pivotal role in my pursuit of efficient container orchestration, automation, and adept infrastructure management.
-In essence, I am driven by the excitement of leveraging cutting-edge technology to elevate operational efficiency and contribute to impactful open-source projects.
+I am a DevOps Engineer with a deep commitment to building scalable, resilient, and highly available infrastructure.
+My passion for open-source technology drives my expertise in automating, orchestrating, and managing complex environments.
+My core competencies include DevOps practices, Linux system administration, cloud infrastructure, and containerization, with a primary focus on creating and maintaining robust CI/CD pipelines and automating infrastructure deployment.

+Key technologies that define my approach include Kubernetes for container orchestration, GitLab pipelines for streamlined CI/CD processes, Argo CD for GitOps-based continuous deployment, and Ansible for configuration management and automation.
+I also have a strong foundation in Terraform, enabling me to deliver Infrastructure as Code (IaC) solutions that are both scalable and efficient.

+With extensive experience in networking, virtualization, and version control, I excel at ensuring system uptime, operational efficiency, and seamless software delivery.
+I thrive on exploring innovative tools and methodologies to solve complex challenges, and my work is driven by the goal of maximizing operational performance while minimizing manual intervention.

 # Experience
 ---